Valoctocogene roxaparvovec

-Valoctocogene roxaparvovec, sold under the brand name Roctavian, is a gene therapy for the treatment of hemophilia A. It was developed by BioMarin Pharmaceutical.
-Valoctocogene roxaparvovec is made of a virus (AAV5) that has been modified to contain the gene for factor VIII, which is lacking in patients with haemophilia A. It is given by intravenous infusion.
+Valoctocogene roxaparvovec, sold under the brand name Roctavian, is a gene therapy used for the treatment of hemophilia A. It was developed by BioMarin Pharmaceutical.
+Valoctocogene roxaparvovec is made of a virus (AAV5) that has been modified to contain the gene for factor VIII, which is lacking in people with hemophilia A. It is an adeno-associated virus vector-based gene therapy.
+It is given by intravenous infusion.

-The most common side effects include increased levels of the liver enzymes alanine aminotransferase and aspartate aminotransferase (signs of possible liver problems), increased levels of the enzyme lactate dehydrogenase (sign of possible tissue damage), nausea (feeling sick) and headache.
+The most common side effects include increased levels of the liver enzymes alanine aminotransferase and aspartate aminotransferase (signs of possible liver problems), increased levels of the enzyme lactate dehydrogenase (sign of possible tissue damage), nausea (feeling sick), and headache.

-Valoctocogene roxaparvovec was approved for medical use in the European Union in August 2022.
+Valoctocogene roxaparvovec was approved for medical use in the European Union in August 2022, and in the United States in June 2023.

 Medical uses

-Valoctocogene roxaparvovec is indicated for the treatment of severe haemophilia A (congenital factor VIII deficiency) in adults without a history of factor VIII inhibitors and without detectable antibodies to adeno-associated virus serotype 5 (AAV5).
+In the European Union, valoctocogene roxaparvovec is indicated for the treatment of severe hemophilia A (congenital factor VIII deficiency) in adults without a history of factor VIII inhibitors and without detectable antibodies to adeno-associated virus serotype 5 (AAV5).

+In the United States, valoctocogene roxaparvovec is indicated for the treatment of adults with severe hemophilia A (congenital factor VIII deficiency with factor VIII activity < 1 IU/dL) without pre-existing antibodies to adeno-associated virus serotype 5 detected by an FDA-approved test.

 Mechanism of action

 Valoctocogene roxaparvovec is a gene therapy that uses an adeno-associated virus 5 (AAV5) that codes for human Factor VIII, together with a human liver-specific promoter that encourages translation in hepatocytes, not liver endothelial and sinusoidal cells, where Factor VIII is ordinarily synthesised.